singh-man/books/crackingTheCoding/02_linkedLists.md

 17      /* Add lists */
 18      PartialSum sum = addListsHelper(l1, l2);
 19
-20      /* If there was a carry value left over, insert this at the front of the list.st.
+20      /* If there was a carry value left over, insert this at the front of the list.
 21      * Otherwise, just return the linked list. */
 22      if (sum.carry == 0) {
 23          return sum.sum;